hocuscodus/qed-lang/tour.md

 The QED programming language is a take on the age-old GUI problem, for those who still consider it unsolved.

-To sort it out means, to me, being able to encode a GUI application as easily as a text-based app, with about the same number of lines.
+To summarize, this venerable problem means, to me, being able to encode a GUI application as easily as a text-based app, with about the same number of lines.

-The only way I could think of to reach that goal was to design a language that perfectly integrates GUI core principles in its intrinsic design.
+The only way I could envision resolving this was to design a language that perfectly integrates GUI core principles in its fundamentals.

 Without further ado, here is how these GUI concepts get gradually infused within the QED language.